 Other property damage policies

-While a General Contractor’s insurance policy covers many areas of your business, it is always wise to fill in the insurance gaps if necessary.
+Further, a General Contractor’s insurance policy covers many areas of your business.
+However, it is always wise to fill in the insurance gaps if necessary.

 Look into these policies to optimize your insurance coverage.